zayrarepositor/pokemons-app-2022/README.md

 ## pokemons-app-2022

-❤ It is a project, in progress, created as one of the Henry Bootcamp challenges.
+❤ It is my first project, created as one of the Henry Bootcamp challenges.
 It was one of my best experiences this year.
 I learned tech bases as dev.

-## Deploy

-* Deploy Back (heroku) ☞ <a href="https://pokemons-2022.herokuapp.com"/>pokemons app back</a>.
-Get more info about project backend <a href="https://github.com/zayrarepositor/pokemons-app-back-2022">here</a>
-* Deploy Front (vercel) ☞ <a href="https://pokemons-app-2022.vercel.app/">pokemons app front</a>

 ## About